 If you rate yourself overly hungry at 0–2, pay extra attention to how fast you are eating.
-Purposely slow down so that you don’t pass through satisfaction without even recognizing it.
+Purposely slow down, so you don’t pass through satisfaction without even recognizing it.

-As you move through your meal, continue to check in with your satisfaction level instead of eating on autopilot and cleaning your plate.
-Keep in mind, it may only take a couple bites to feel gentle satisfaction.
+As you move through your meal, continue to check in with your satisfaction level from 1–10 instead of eating on autopilot and cleaning your plate.
+Keep in mind, it may only take a couple of bites to feel gentle satisfaction.

 If you are stuffed and still have food on your plate, don’t throw in the towel and continue eating to oblivion.
-Instead, ask for a to-go box, push your plate away, toss it, or give the rest to your puppy.
+Instead, push your plate away, ask for a to-go box, freeze leftovers or compost it.

-If you are at a comfortable satisfaction at the end of your meal, it’s likely that you chose the right portion sizes for that meal!
-Great job!
+If you are at a comfortable satisfaction at the end of your meal, you likely chose the right portion sizes for that meal, which is great.